 – These results are not definitive.
 A person can improve her/his performance in one area through exercise or change attitudes by changing self-image.
 The brain is a very flexible organ.

-For example, according to an article by Catherine Vidal reporting a study by Kass, A.J.
+For example, according to a study by Kass, A.J.
 Ahlers R.H. and M. Dugger, (1998), with learning, differences in spatial geometry scores disappear.

 – These results are not systematic, there are people who have an excellent performance in a task in which their socio-cultural group uses to perform badly, and the other way round may be true too.
 Results generally follow a Gaussian curve, which is a reversed bell, the majority of the scores grouping around the average.
 When the performances of two groups of subjects differ, it is according to two Gaussian curves which intersect. this means that even if there is a “significant” difference of average between two groups, there are always individuals in the lower average performance group who exceed individuals in the higher average performance group.
 Unfortunately the perception of the public is such that it believes that all people have a performance corresponding to the average of their socio-cultural group (see the diagrams below).